 Conclusions about Evidence for the Spirit

-The challenge with contesting the idea of the spirit is that it is ultimately non-falsifiable; we can never slice open a body and say, “See, look, no spirit!”
-The idea cannot be falsified, and it’s impossible to prove a negative (can you prove there’s NOT an invisible dragon in my garage?).
-One can always formulate excuses for why the spirit cannot be tested.
+The challenge with contesting the idea of the spirit is that it is ultimately non-falsifiable.
+We cannot slice open a body and say, “See, look, no spirit!”
+One can always formulate a new excuse for why the spirit cannot be tested or observed.

-If there is no spirit, than the truth is rather obvious: the brain is responsible for making a person who they are.
+If there is no spirit, than the truth is rather obvious: the brain is responsible for making a person who they are, and nothing else.
 This is why we have no recollection of existing before we had a body, and likely why we will have no recollection after our death.

-The idea of a spirit that survives death satisfies our will to survive, promises us future justice, aids in our grief, and gives our lives more meaning and purpose.
-These are all powerful reasons to cling to the supernatural.
-But do these powerful desires prevent us from seeing the more obvious truth?
+But the idea of a spirit that survives death satisfies our will to survive, promises us future justice, aids in grief, and gives our lives more meaning and purpose.
+These are all powerful reasons to cling to a belief in the supernatural.
+But do these powerful desires prevent us from seeing a more obvious truth?
+That we observe nothing, because there is nothing.